PrasadBabarendaGamage/bioengineering-toolbox/docs/source/python_faq.rst

     import shutil
-    shutil.copyfile(src, dst) # dst must be the complete target file name shutil.copy(src, dst) # dst can be a directory
+    shutil.copyfile(src, dst) # dst must be the complete target file name shutil.copy(src, dst) # dst can be a directory shutil.rmtree() # will delete a directory and all its contents.